Skip to content

 Audit tools sometimes report warnings such as “Serve static assets with an efficient cache policy” or “Uses an inefficient cache policy on static assets.”
 Consent Pro may be flagged when a site has many warnings.

-- If the Consent Pro script appears in the report, see The Consent Pro script above.
+• If a Consent Pro file appears in the report, see The Consent Pro script(s) above.